arkhadem/MVE/README.md

 python scripts/simulator.py --action parse --directory ./data
 ```

-Use `--verbose` to checkout the detail logs of every step.
+Use `--verbose` to check the detail logs of every step, and `-j [NUM_THREADS]` to set the number of concurrent simulations in step 3.

 ## Citation